AyyanYe/Github-Projects-Report/README.md

     2.  **Mongoose:** Provides *database-level* schema definition and enforcement.
     3.  **Zod:** Provides *runtime* validation.
 This is the crucial third piece.
 It validates data *as it enters the system* (e.g., from a user's API request), *before* it is ever passed to the database.
     This "TypeScript-first" [4] and multi-layered validation strategy is what mature, high-performance engineering teams do to prevent data corruption, stop security vulnerabilities, and ensure application stability.
 *   **Demonstration of Developer Maturity:** This project signals a level of engineering maturity far beyond a junior developer.
 A junior developer's code *works*; a mature developer's code is *defensible*.
-By focusing on this stack, AyyanYe is demonstrating that he builds robust, maintainable, and scalable applications that are less prone to bugs and easier to debug.
+By focusing on this stack, Ayyan Ahmed is demonstrating that he builds robust, maintainable, and scalable applications that are less prone to bugs and easier to debug.
 For an employer, this directly translates to a lower total cost of ownership (TCO) for the code he writes.

 ### D. Project: Manage Landing Page